sanjay9616/JavaScript/Classes-and-Functions1.md

 447	What are compose and pipe functions?
 448	What is module pattern?
 449	What is Function Composition?
-450	How to use await outside of async function prior to ES2022?
 451	What is the purpose of the this keyword in JavaScript?

 225 What are the function parameter rules